-Regular meetings are held with local and foreign investors as well as local financial institutions.
+Regular meetings are held with industry associations, registrants, magistrates, local and foreign investors, local financial institutions and other regulators including the FSCA and SARB.
 The NCR also has networks with other regulators in the SADC region, United States of America and the United Kingdom.